Be intentional about raising a godly girl with these suggestions to get you started.

 Have lots of conversations.
 Listening to your daughter while she is young is one of the best ways to keep the lines of communication open as she grows older.
 If she feels you are a safe place to talk about her dolls, her drawings, her stories, and constantly loves to serve you plastic food and you happily listen and accept, she will come to you when she has a crush and doesn’t know what to do with her feelings.

 Educate yourself.
 If you are unfamiliar with how to address certain issues, read and educate yourself.
 If you’re dreading the “sex talk”, pray about it now and read good materials on how to talk to your daughter about it later.
-If you’re unsure how to navigate the “dating scene”, find excellent materials to help you.
+Or if you’re unsure how to navigate the “dating scene”, find excellent materials to help you.
 Finally, know what’s going on in today’s culture…even if your girls aren’t in public schools.
 Eventually, they will be released into it and they will need to know how to navigate it.

 Empower them.
 You can equip your daughter by empowering her with the knowledge of Christ and who they are in Him.
 This is huge.
 When your daughter understands her worth is found in the cross, she is less likely to be swayed by the world.
 Show your daughter you value her, even when she makes mistakes.
 Treat her as a person, not a project.
 Pray often for her.
 Read and the Bible together.

-Even if your girls are homeschooled, they will likely encounter kids at church who place such pressures on them and who are unkind to them.
+Even if your girls are homeschooled, they will likely encounter kids at church who place pressures on them and who are unkind to them.
 Rather than hiding them away completely, we need to empower them to stand up for who they are and teach them their identity is in Christ.

 Often we rely too much on waiting for “teachable moments” before we train our daughters in godly character.
 Why wait until it becomes a problem when you can prevent [or minimize] the problem?